Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

 - `$ systemctl status longvinter.service` (Checks the latest 20 lines on the server console)

-If the console shows these lines at the bottom after startup your server has started corretly
+If the console shows these lines at the bottom after startup your server has started corretly.

 ```
 [2022.02.22-12.51.34:514][ 13]LogOnline: Verbose: STEAM: FOnlineAsyncEventSteamServerConnectedGS ServerId: Server[0x***************]
 [2022.02.22-12.51.34:782][ 21]LogOnline: Verbose: STEAM: FOnlineAsyncEventSteamServerPolicyResponseGS Secure: 1